 CAGR refers to the mean annual growth of an investment over a specific time duration.
-It is assumed that the value of investment is compounded over the duration.
-Unlike absolute return, CAGR takes time value of money into account.
-As a result, it is able to reflect the true returns of an investment generated over a year.
+The value of the investment is assumed to be compounded over the period.
+Unlike the absolute return, CAGR takes the time value of money into an account.
+As a result, it can reflect the actual returns of an investment generated over a year.

 The CAGR can be calculated using the mathematical formula